|

 A Great Letter

 It's always nice to hear from former students.
-I'm sorry when I hear that they can't return to Longacres, but I feel all the work I do is worth while when I get letters like the following.
+I'm sorry when I hear that they can't return to Longacres, but I feel all the work we do is worthwhile when we get letters like the following.
 This letter came from Shelly L. and her mom several years ago, and I reprint it here with their permission.
 Thank you Shelly and Julie for your very kind comments about Longacres, and best wishes to you, Shelly, for a great future riding career!!!!!!!!!!

 "Dear Tom: